codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/launching-a-composition-and-defining-a-service-environment-variables-using-a-file.md

 ---
-title: "Launching a composition and defining a service environment variable using a file"
+title: "Use Docker compose"
-description: ""
+description: "Launch a composition and define a service environment variable using a file"
 group: example-catalog
 sub_group: ci-examples
 redirect_from: